nagasudhirpulla/electron_dashboard_dummy_data_adapter/README.md

 You can use this template project as a starting point to create a custom data adapter for Electron Dashboard

-The folder DummyDataAdapterPlugin can be added to electron dashboard.
+The folder *DummyDataAdapterPluginFiles* can be added to electron dashboard data adapters.

-It is created by copying the contents of bin/Debug folder and adding manifest.json file to the folder.
+It is created by copying the contents of bin/Debug folder into a folder and adding manifest.json file to it.
 The manifest.json file used in the folder is as shown below
 ```json
 {
     "entry": "ElectronDashboardDummyDataAdapter.exe",